RamanMehat/ComicUtility/README.md

-# ComicUtility
-Comic Utility to rename and edit Comic Files
+# Comic Utility

+Version = 0.0.0

+## Description
+Utilities scripts used for formatting Comics.